crosire/blink/README.md

 ## Build

-There are no dependencies, blink is fully standalone.
+There are no dependencies, blink is fully standalone (apart from the Windows SDK).
 You only need a C++17 compliant version of MSVC 2017.
 Then just build the provided Visual Studio solution.

 A quick overview of what each of the source code files contain: